mozilla/www.ccadb.org/cas/incident-report.md

 Qualifications, non-conformities, and other deviations or omissions identified during audits are considered "findings."

-These items are commonly, but not exclusively, presented as either:
+The WebTrust Audit scheme commonly, but not exclusively, presents these as:
-- major non-conformities,
-- minor non-conformities,
 - qualifications,
 - qualified opinions, or
-- other matters.
+- other matters

+The ETSI Audit scheme commonly, but not exclusively, presents these as:
+- non-conformities (sometimes prefaced by "major" or "minor")

+As described later in these guidelines, an audit finding MUST be subject of an incident report.

 #### Why is public reporting important?